vlab-research/vlab/dashboard/README.md

 ```bash
 npm test
 ```
-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about [running tests][3] for more information.

 To run the E2E tests using Cypress you will need to copy the `cypress.env.json.example` => `cypress.env.json` and update it with valid